 The simplest solution is to pretend every n-gram occurred at least once.
 Add one to all counts before computing probabilities:

-where is the vocabulary size.
-We add to the denominator because we're adding 1 to each of the possible bigrams that could follow .
+We add 1 to the numerator to give the specific bigram a "pseudocount."
+We add to the denominator because we're adding 1 to each of the possible words that could follow .
+This ensures the probability distribution still sums to 1.

 Let's trace through the math.
 Suppose "the cat" appears 5 times in our corpus, "the" appears 100 times, and our vocabulary has 10,000 words.